HemantKumar01/Multimedia-Manager/README.md

 3. Easy to use
 ## Requirements
 1. Node.js
-note- below should be installed from cmd in the project firectory
+note- below should be installed from cmd in the project directory

-2. `npm i electron --save-dev`
+2. `npm i electron`
-3. `npm i electron-builder --only=dev`

 ## How to Test

 After installing dev dependencies mentioned above you can try on you console

-`npm start`
+>`npm start`

 Or for building  system installer
 Try